android10/Android-AnnotationsSample/README.md

 It has an annotation processor that shows how to process annotations at compile time.
 Also there is an example on how to process annotations at runtime.

+-When compiling using the terminal you will see messages about annotation processing.
+-At runtime you execute the application and you will see messages on the logcat screen.

 Local Development
 -----------------